magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/orders-not-displayed-in-the-orders-grid-in-the-admin.md

 ## Issue

-In the Adobe Commerce 2.2.1 with B2B extension installed, orders created on the storefront by a registered customer, are not displayed in the list of orders in the customer's account in the Commerce Admin.
-In the debug log (`./var/log/debug.log`) the following error is logged:
+In the Adobe Commerce 2.2.1 with B2B extension installed, orders created on the storefront by a registered customer are not displayed in the list of orders in the customer's account in the Commerce Admin.
+In the debug log (`./var/log/debug.log`), the following error is logged:

 `report.CRITICAL: You cannot define a correlation name ‘company_order’ more than once`